-Facebook beats in Q3 with $4.7B profit, record share price despite Russia’s shadow
+Facebook beats in Q3 with $4.7B profit, record share price despite Russia

 As for users counts, Facebook now has 2.06 billion monthly active users, up 3.19% compared to last quarter’s 2.006 billion and 3.4% growth rate.
 Daily active users reached 1.37 billion, up 3.8% quarter-over-quarter.
 Facebook’s stickiness, or the percentage of monthly actives users that return each day has stayed flat at 66% since Q1 2016.
 But that’s actually a great success, since most apps grow less sticky over time as users churn and the less engaged long-tail signs up.

 Facebook’s share price had closed at $182.66 prior to the earnings announcement, and climbed 1.28% in after-hours trading.
+Facebook has a full war chest in case it wants to make any big acquisitions, with $38.29 billion in cash marketable securities at the end of Q3 2017.

-It’s been a grim few months for Facebook, which has struggled to improve its abuse detection systems following Russian election interference.
+It’s been a grim few months for Facebook in the press, as it has scrambled to improve its abuse detection systems following Russian election interference.
 Meanwhile, it’s scared news publishers with tests of a News Feed that removes all Pages and places them in a separate, buried feed.
 But prioritizing the user experience has allowed Facebook to continue to thrive amidst its many challenges and widespread public backlash.

 0